waelassafdev/blog/articles/have-5dollar-lets-self-host-a-nextjs-app.md

 # Have $5?
 Let's Self-Host a Next.js app

-Got $5 and a Next.js app you want to deploy?
-Then host it yourself
+Many developers think they MUST use Vercel or other services to host Next.js applications.

-Many developers struggle with self-hosting Next.js applications.
 The good news is that **all Next.js features work when self-hosting with Docker** — Server Actions, middleware (now called proxy in v16), internationalization, API routes — everything.

 ## What You'll Need

 - **Docker** — to containerize your app
 - **Kamal 2.0** — a deployment tool with zero-downtime deploys
 - **A VPS** — any $5/month server works (Hetzner, DigitalOcean, etc.)
-- **Cloudflare** — optional, but great for CDN and DNS
+- **Cloudflare** — optional
 - **GitHub Actions** — for CI/CD automation

 ## Step 1: Configure Next.js for Standalone Output